 Farris, Riley & Pitt, LLP has experience handling a wide variety of product liability actions, ranging from children’s toys to dangerous drugs to automotive parts.
-Our firm maintains relationships with the foremost experts in their respective fields, so that we can present the strongest possible case on your behalf.
+Our firm maintains relationships with the foremost experts in their respective fields so that we can present the strongest possible case on your behalf.

-When you work with Farris, Riley & Pitt, LLP, we will quickly commence a complete independent investigation into the type of defect at issue in your case.
+When you work with Farris, Riley & Pitt, LLP, we will quickly begin a complete independent investigation into the type of defect at issue in your case.
 Our firm will not only determine the exact cause of your injuries but also identify all possible liable parties.